You might not think it, but a cat can be a great outdoor adventure buddy. Check out the best cat breeds for outdoor enthusiasts.

 Bring the Right Gear

-Besides walking accessories, like the RC Pets Adventure Kitty Harness, you are also going to need some extra gear to keep your kitty comfortable and safe on the trails.
+Besides walking accessories, like a high-quality adventure cat harness, you are also going to need some extra gear to keep your kitty comfortable and safe on the trails.

 Here are 5 essential items for hiking with cats:

 - Collapsible travel bowl and fresh, clean water

 - Pet wipes for spot cleaning

 Longer cat hikes and multi-day treks require even more gear.
 You should always pack enough cat food and water for your cat, and a little extra just in case.

 Be prepared for changing weather too.
 A hot summer hike could leave your cat feeling overheated.
 Check out our top tips for cooling down a cat.

 You should also plan to have your cat share your tent if you are going to be doing some camping, so bring along a soft blanket or a cozy cat bed to keep your kitty warm on a cool summer's eve.